Farinata or socca is an easy recipe made by mixing chickpea flour and extra virgin olive oil, then baking it in the oven for about 20 minutes.

-With a spoon, remove some of the foam from the top of the chickpea batter.
+With a spoon, remove some foam from the chickpea batter's top.
 We do this because the foam tends to burn in the oven.

-Now, gently pour the chickpea batter into the center of the baking tray, but over a spoon first, and not pouring directly in the tray.
+Now, gently pour the chickpea batter into the center of the baking tray, but over a spoon first, and not pour directly into the tray.

 Pouring directly from the bowl and into the baking tray will displace the oil, and your socca will stick.

-TIP: make sure that the batter is about ¼ of an inch or 0.6 mm thick.
+TIP: make sure the batter is about ¼ of an inch or 0.6 mm thick.

-At this stage, you should see some of the oil come on top of the chickpea batter.
-This is perfectly normal.
+You should see some of the oil on top of the chickpea batter at this stage.
+It is perfectly normal.

-If you want, you can distribute the oil, moving it around gently with the back of a spoon.
+You can distribute the oil by moving it around gently with the back of a spoon.
 But don't let the back of the spoon touch the bottom of the baking tray.
-Just glide gently on the surface of the batter.
+Instead, glide gently on the surface of the batter.

-Bake in the oven at 480F or 250C for 10 minutes, then set your oven to grill mode and grill the farinata for another 10 minutes.
+Bake in the oven at 480°F or 250°C for 10 minutes, then set your oven to broiler mode and broil the farinata for another 10 minutes.